Cold Weather Epoxy

-Anyone who’s worked with epoxy knows that one thing it doesn’t mix well with is cold weather.
+Anyone who’s worked with epoxy knows that cold weather epoxy is a difficult mixture.
 So what do you do to protect your epoxy when cold weather hits?
-Don’t worry.
-This blog contains the answer.

 With Powerblanket’s patented heating technology, you don’t have to worry about these common dilemmas any more.
 Powerblanket’s barrel, drum, and bucket covers allow you to heat your epoxy storage to the ideal temperature in very economical way.

-See the benefits of Powerblanket as compared to band heaters by downloading our free case study.
-See for yourself!
+See for yourself the benefits of Powerblanket as compared to band heaters by downloading our free case study.
+For further questions about Powerblanket’s epoxy curing solutions, call 877.626.5233 or visit [email protected]